Different soils have different textures and properties that should be considered when growing different things in them.

-In this short guide, we outline what might grow well in clay soils and heavier types of soil.
+In this short guide, we outline what might grow well in clay soils and heavier types of soil, along with other relevant considerations.

 Summary – What Grows Well In Clay Soil

-Clay soil has traits/properties that make it different from other types of soils
+Clay rich soil has it’s own unique traits/properties that makes it different from other types of soils

-Some soils may be a clay mix, which means that it may be predominantly clay, but also include a certain % of another type of soil as well.
+Some soils may be a clay mix, which means that it may be predominantly clay, but also include a certain % of another type of soil as well (such as a sand for example)

 This may change the suitability of the soil to grow different things in it, as it isn’t a full clay soil

-The soil type is only one factor in determining what you can and can’t grow in that soil – there’s also other factors to consider, with climate/weather conditions being one major one
+The soil type is only one factor in determining what you can and can’t grow in that soil (or, how effectively something might grow in a specific soil type)

 – Have the smallest soil particles when compared to silt, and sand